-Curiously, nature's mantra is translated directly through my hands to the material and process.
+Nature's mantra is translated directly through my hands to the material and process.
 Clay, an otherwise dense and heavy material, is transformed to feel flexible and light by weaving it around common objects, or introducing negative spaces to solid forms.
 I opt for depth and richness in finishing, to show evidence of the alchemic, handmade process.

-Using clay flexibly captures a natural curiosity; my work creates tension between perfection and serendipity.
+My work creates tension between perfection and serendipity.
 This translates into pieces that strike a harmonious balance between impossible geometries and a rational reason for being—much like the objects I admire in nature. " Susan McKinney

 Susan McKinney is a ceramic artist and award winning industrial + cmf designer.
 Susan began exploring clay’s materiality in 2008, connecting her passion for inventive design with natural materials.